 Insect Management & Treatment

-Our tree insect management program can protect your landscape from the damaging effects of insect infestation by species including: beetles, deer ticks, caterpillars, mites and other destructive insects.
+Our insect management program can protect your landscape from the damaging effects that may be caused by insect infestation.
 We begin with a thorough inspection of your landscape by a professionally trained arborist, expert diagnosis and treatment, and careful, routine, monitoring.

-Tree insects and mites usually attack plants that are in poor health and/or under stress.
-Therefore, your arborist's first priority is to restore the health of your trees and shrubs so that they can naturally resist insect and mite infestation.
-Our insect management philosophy is to use low impact methods and ingredients to minimize populations of insects and mites while maintaining environmental sensibility.
+Harmful insects usually attack plants that are in poor health and/or under stress.
+Our arborists will make it their first priority to restore the health of your trees and shrubs, so that they can naturally resist harmful insects.
+Our insect management philosophy is to use low impact methods and ingredients to minimize populations of pest insects while maintaining ecological sustainability by preserving beneficial insects.

-Some tree insects and mites are harmless to your trees and shrubs, but others can cause fatal results.
-The most common insect infestations include hemlock woolly adelgid, aphids, winter moth, canker worm, gypsy moth and borers of many varieties.
+Some insects are harmless to your trees and shrubs, but others can cause fatal results.
+Some of the most common insect pests include hemlock woolly adelgid, scale insects, winter moth and other caterpillars, and wood borering insects of many varieties.

 Some insect species that we treat for include:

-Tree boring insects such as lilac, rhododendron, shot hole, dogwood, bronze birch and elm bark beetles are damaging insects.
+Boring insects such as lilac, rhododendron, , and dogwood borers, bronze birch and emerald ash borers, and shot hole borers and elm bark beetles are life threatening insects.
 Without plant health care and/or insect management services, they can cause extensive damage by feeding in the conductive tissues of the trunk and larger branches.
 This feeding damage cuts off the supply of nutrients and water to the canopy usually resulting in death of the tree.

 Many species of caterpillars, including winter moth and gypsy moth, can be especially harmful to trees.
 They feed on the leaves and fruit of trees and shrubs and can defoliate a tree, severely stressing it and putting it at risk for secondary pests or diseases.